AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

 **Evolve**
 - Dedicate time and resources for continuous incremental improvement of your operations

-## 5P - Cost Optimization
+# 5P - Cost Optimization
-### Design Principles
+## Design Principles
-- **Implement Cloud Financial Management**
+**Implement Cloud Financial Management**
 - Your organization needs to dedicate time and resources to learn how to become cost-efficient in the cloud and increase business value
   - Learned through knowledge building, programs, resources, etc.

-- **Adopt a Consumption Model**
+**Adopt a Consumption Model**
 - Pay only for required resources, and scale usage depending on business requirements
   - Ex.
 Use Dev environments for 40 hours a week, then shut down instances to save costs

-- **Measure Overall Efficiency**
+**Measure Overall Efficiency**
 - Measure the business value delivered from the workload, and the costs associated with running it
   - Use this measure to know the gains made by increasing output and reducing costs

-- **Stop Spending Money on Undifferentiated Heavy Lifting**
+**Stop Spending Money on Undifferentiated Heavy Lifting**
 - No need to manage data center operations (ex. racking, stacking, maintaining servers)
 - Allows you to focus on business projects rather than IT infrastructure

-- **Analyze and Attribute Expenditure**
+**Analyze and Attribute Expenditure**
 - In the cloud it's east to identify and attribute usage & system costs to owners
 - Ex.
 Cost Allocation Tags

+## Best Practices

+**Practice Cloud Financial Management**
+- Enables organizations to realize business value and financial success as they optimize their cost, usage, and scale on AWS

+**Expenditure and Usage Awareness**
+- Establish policies and mechanisms to:
+  - Ensure appropriate costs are incurred while objectives are achieved
+  - Monitor and allocate costs to measure cost efficiency of a workload
+  - Decommission unused resources

+**Cost-Effective Resources**
+- Select appropriate building-block services, and managed services
+- Use the pricing model most appropriate for resources to minimize expense

+**Manage Supply and Demand Resources**
+- Ensure that everything paid for is used

+**Optimize Over Time**
+- As new services and features are released, evaluate them against your existing solutions
+  - Ensure your solutions stays the most cost effective

-## 5P - Security
+# 5P - Security
-### Design Principles
+## Design Principles
-- **Implement Strong Security Foundation**
+**Implement Strong Security Foundation**
 - Principle of Least Privilege
 - Eliminate reliance on long-term static credentials

-- **Enable Traceability**
+**Enable Traceability**
 - Monitor, alert, and audit actions and changes to your environment in real-time
   - Ex.
 CloudTrail, AWS Config

-- **Apply Security at All Layers**
+**Apply Security at All Layers**
 - Ex.
 NACL, Security Groups, Load Balancers, Application Code, Server

-- **Automate Security Best Practices**
+**Automate Security Best Practices**
 - Allows security mechanisms to scale rapidly and cost-effectively
 - Define and manage security architectures and controls as code in templates

-- **Protect Data in Transit and at Rest**
+**Protect Data in Transit and at Rest**
 - Ex.
 SSL/TLS (Transit)
 - Ex.
 AWS Managed keys, KMS, CloudHSM (Rest)

-- **Keep People Away from Data**
+**Keep People Away from Data**
 - Use cloud services to reduce or eliminate the need for data direct access
   - Ex.
 Encryption, SSM Parameter Store, Secrets Manager

-- **Prepare For Security Events**
+**Prepare For Security Events**
 - Run incident response simulations
 - Use automated tools to increase detection speed and recovery

+## Best Practices